alexpineda/explain-o-matic/README.md

 ## Features

-- 🎙️ **AI-Powered Code Breakdown**
+- 🎙️ **AI-Powered Code Breakdown & Voice Explanations**
-  Automatically splits code changes into logical sections
-- 📢 **Voice Explanations**
-  Speaks summaries using your OS's native TTS (no API needed)
+  Automatically splits code changes into logical sections and speaks summaries using your OS's native TTS (no API needed)
-- 🖍️ **Visual Highlights**
-  Color-coded code section decorations
 - ↔️ **Smart Navigation**
-  Jump between sections with status bar controls
+  Jump between sections with status bar controls and navigator
-- 📝 **Text Summaries**
-  Side panel shows section descriptions

 ---

 ⚠️ **Experimental Warning**

-This extension is currently in beta testing phase:
+This extension is experimental and not all features are available.

 - ✅ Tested on macOS Sequoia
 - ⚠️ TTS not tested on Windows/Linux